Dialect and identity: Pittsburghese goes to the opera

 Such moments are common here in the Steel City.
 People put on performances of Pittsburghese when they talk about the Steelers and the Pirates, when they talk about what Pittsburgh is like and what Pittsburghers are like, when they want to show they are Pittsburghers and when they want to mock Pittsburghers.
 Why?
 How has the local dialect become such a powerful symbol of local identity?

-A hundred years ago, thousands of European immigrants were pouring into the Pittsburgh to work in the area’s steel mills and related industries.
+A hundred years ago, thousands of European immigrants were pouring into the Pittsburgh area to work in the area’s steel mills and related industries.
 They spoke a variety of languages, and some never learned much English.
 But their children did, and these second-generation immigrants wanted to sound like the locals, not like their accented old-world parents.
 So they learned the local way of speaking English, a dialect of English that we can easily trace back to the earliest Scots-Irish settlers in the area.
 They learned to say “slippy” instead of “slippery,” “redd up” for “tidy up,” and “youn’s” or “yinz” for “you guys.”
 They learned the local accent, and they learned to form phrases the way local kids did, saying “needs washed” instead of “needs to be washed” and using “whenever” in sentences like “I was 14 whenever we moved here.”
 Nobody ever told them any of these things were wrong, or even non-standard: Everyone in Pittsburgh spoke this way, even the local aristocrats.

 Things stayed the same for several generations.
 Children followed their parents into the mills, the mines, or management.
 Working-class Pittsburghers didn’t have the money to travel, and upper-class Pittsburghers tended to marry locally.
 With so little social or geographical mobility, nobody had any reason to realize they spoke differently than anyone else.